-The 6 most innovative winter coats of 2019
+I tried the most innovative coats of 2019.
+Here are the best

 A Minneapolis-based outerwear startup called Askov Finlayson recently launched a “climate positive” parka.

-It’s designed for very cold conditions, all the way down to -30 degree Fahrenheit.
-The brand puts particular focus on using recycled fabrics, and the coat’s recyclability, since many technical fabrics are complex to recycle.
+It’s designed for very cold conditions, all the way down to -30ºF.
+The brand puts particular focus on using recycled fabrics and the coat’s overall recyclability, since many technical fabrics are complex to recycle.
 Instead of regular down, the company collaborated with 3M to feature a featherless insulation technology that is recyclable, along with a shell and a liner that can easily be taken apart and recycled as well.
 All of this adds up to a parka that is 90% recyclable.
 (The shell also happens to be made from a recycled windproof and water-resistant fabric.)
 In a smart twist, one pocket of this coat allows you to block out cell- phone signals, or “go into present” mode, in the brand’s parlance.

 If you care about the carbon footprint of your garments, then this is a brand to watch.
-The company calculates how much carbon it emits from every aspect of the supply chain from manufacturing to the raw materials to the energy used in stores, then offsets 110% of that amount by purchasing certified credits, which go on to fund agriculture projects and clean energy.
+The company calculates how much carbon it emits from every aspect of the supply chain, from manufacturing to the raw materials to the energy used in stores, then offsets 110% of that amount by purchasing certified credits, which go on to fund agriculture projects and clean energy.
 The company also writes grants to educational nonprofits that increase climate literacy, including ClimateGeneration and iMatter Youth.

 Designed for functional fashion